OpenCHAMI/deployment-recipes/quickstart/README.md

    git clone https://github.com/OpenCHAMI/deployment-recipes.git
    cd deployment-recipes/quickstart/
    ```
 1. Create the secrets file and choose a name for your system.
-   This also sets the system name for your certificates.
-In our case, we'll call our system "foobar".
+We use `foobar` in our example.
+    - __Note__ The certificates for the system use the name you provide in this file.
+It's not easy to change.
+    - __Note__ The script attempts to figure out which ip address is most likely to be your system ip.
+If it is unsuccessful, `LOCAL_IP=` will be empty and you'll need to update it manually

-   The full url will be https://foobar.openchami.cluster which you should set manually in /etc/hosts and point to the same ip address as `LOCAL_IP` in `.env`.
+    - __Note__ The full url will be https://foobar.openchami.cluster which you should set manually in /etc/hosts and point to the same ip address as `LOCAL_IP` in `.env`.

    ```bash
    # Create the secrets in the .env file.
 Do not share them with anyone.